erinbuckels/starter-academic/content/project/parental-care-and-tenderness-questionnaire/index.md

 ## Description:
 The PCAT questionnaire is a measure of individual differences in the activation of the parental care motivational system.
 It is suitable for administration with both parents and non-parents.
 There are two formats available:

-1. The [original PCAT](#pcat): A 25-item questionnaire with 5 subscales (caring, liking, protection, tenderness-positive, tenderness-negative).
+1. The [original PCAT](#pcat): A 25-item measure with 5 subscales (caring, liking, protection, tenderness-positive, tenderness-negative).
 2. The [PCAT-pn](#pcat-pn): A 10-item short-form with 2 subscales (nurturance and protection).

 These measures are presented below.